< Return to Main SEA Page

 SEA Action Goal: "Require low impact development techniques for new development and incentives to retrofit existing development."

 Status: The Alternative Water Sources and Low Impact Development groups merged due to their similar goals.
-This group is currently active and members are working in three areas:
+This group is currently active as the See Water Committee and members are working in three areas:

 1. Data Collection: Gathering data from various homes and businesses that use & reuse water.
 The primary project here is the Pelican Cove well meters.
 Read a FAQ on Pelican Cove.